-The ADP3188 has the ability to dynamically change the VID input while the controller is running.
+The ADP3190/ADP3190A have the ability to dynamically change the VID input while the controller is running.
 This allows the output voltage to change while the supply is running and supplying current to the load.
-This is commonly referred to as VID onthe-fly (OTF).
+This is commonly referred to as VID on-the-fly (OTF).
 A VID OTF can occur under either light or heavy load conditions.
 The processor signals the controller by changing the VID inputs in multiple steps from the start code to the finish code.
 This change can be positive or negative.

-When a VID input changes state, the ADP3188 detects the change and ignores the DAC inputs for a minimum of 400 ns.
+When a VID input changes state, the ADP3190/ADP3190A detect the change and ignore the DAC inputs for a minimum of 400 ns.
 This time prevents a false code due to logic skew while the six VID inputs are changing.
 Additionally, the first VID change initiates the PWRGD and crowbar blanking functions for a minimum of 100 μs to prevent a false PWRGD or crowbar event.
 Each VID change resets the internal timer.

 Table 4.
-VID Codes for the ADP3188
+VID Codes for the ADP3190/ADP3190A